dribdat/dribdat/USAGE.md

 ![Project log](https://user-images.githubusercontent.com/31819/95675905-db89dd00-0bba-11eb-9e65-24d4213b94ab.png)

-Try to use this regularly to keep tabs on how and your team are spending your precious time at the hackathon.
+Try to use this regularly to keep tabs on how and your team are spending your precious time at the event.
 It will help you to learn from the experience and think of improvements for next time.

 ### 4. Share your results